ShamAhmad2022/Frontend-General-Guidance/FRONTEND_ONBOARDING.md

 These hooks are used to manage our WebSocket connections for real-time chat features.
 They handle connecting to the server, sending and receiving messages, and managing the state of the chat rooms.

-## Shared, reusable and Custom Code
+## Shared, Reusable and Custom Code

 We have a number of reusable components and utility functions that you should be aware of.